Tooth extraction fees - How much does it cost to get a tooth pulled?

-A simple extraction fee we show above is for the normal, uncomplicated removal of a permanent tooth.
+A "simple" extraction refers to the standard, uncomplicated removal of a permanent tooth.
+(The "typical" or "routine" tooth extraction.)

 The fee should include the local anesthetic (dental "shots") needed during the procedure and, at its completion, the placement of sutures (stitches) if needed.

 Additionally, it should include whatever routine aftercare the patient requires for 30 days after their surgery.
-This would include the removal of stitches and the treatment of common complications such as dry sockets.
+This would include services such as removing stitches and the treatment of common post-op complications such as dry sockets.

-Note: The fee does not include the cost of whatever examination and/or x-rays are needed to initially diagnose the tooth's condition.
+The fee does not include the cost of whatever examination and/or x-rays are needed to initially diagnose the tooth's condition.
 Nor does it include the cost of supplementary services such the use of sedation during the procedure.